Watch this video for a quick overview on the exam process, from scheduling to submitting your exam report.

 Yes, it is possible to pass the exam by solving three out of four assignments.

-As part of the exam, students will have to write exploits and perform parts of reverse engineering on their exam VMs.
+As part of the exam, learners will have to write exploits and perform parts of reverse engineering on their exam VMs.
 A development VM will be provided in our VPN network.

 All exploit code must be written in C, Objective-C, zsh or Python 3, depending on the situation.
 For example, dynamic libraries must be written in C or Objective-C, but scripts can be written in Python3 or zsh.
 This is to facilitate the grading process.